Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogue quantum fields and thermodynamics

+Classical thermodynamics is relevant for acoustics in fluids mainly for deriving equation of state of the fluid and expressing the background fluid quantities, such as the mean density $\rho_0$.
+With the exception of certain specific sources of sound, thermodynamics is largely an independent theory decoupled from the theory of sound waves and the common macroscopic acoustic quantities are calculated from the wave equation and used without reference to the laws of thermodynamics.
+However, the two theories become much closer in the realm of quantum fields, when microscopic quantum particles are treated as fields as well as thermodynamically.
+It is in this sense of the analogy between classical acoustic and quantum fields that we will associate the two theories in this section.

-Although not necessary for usual calculations of macroscopic quantities, acoustic analogy with quantum field theory will be studied in this section for several reasons.
-Firstly, it introduces an alternative formalism and a new insight to the analogue theory, especially with regard to the role of mass in it.
-Secondly, it allows parallels to be made (in the sense of analogy and without assertion of a deeper physical cause) between many concepts of quantum physics and their less abstract counterparts in acoustics, which are rarely acknowledged.
-Thirdly, it places acoustics closer not only to modern classical, but quantum theories, as well.
-Lastly, the obtained theory at the microscopic scale is complementary to the macroscopic theory developed so far and allows formulation of the unified acoustic theory, which will be discussed in section~\ref{ch:unified_theory}.
+Acoustic analogies with quantum field theory and quantum thermodynamics shall be studied for several reasons: \begin{itemize} \item Similarly as the classical analogies above, they provide alternative formalisms for acoustic problems and new insights into the analogue theory, especially regarding the nature of mass-energy and the background density $\rho_0$. \item They point to a possible connection between the indeterminism of observations at the micro-scale, associated thermodynamics of unobservable elementary particles, and the monopole source of expansion of the observable universe, which could only be modelled in the classical theories. \item They reveal parallels between many important concepts of quantum physics and their (less abstract) counterparts in classical acoustics, which are rarely acknowledged.
+This places acoustics closer to the remaining two major theories of modern physics from Fig.~\ref{fig:physics_and_acoustics}. \item The obtained theory at the microscopic (quantum) scale is complementary to the macroscopic (classical) theory developed so far and allows formulation of a unified acoustic theory, which is the topic of section~\ref{ch:unified_theory}. \end{itemize} With regard to this, we establish first acoustic analogies with quantum mechanics and quantum field theory, before treating the analogue fields thermodynamically.

+Before starting, a note should be made on the following analogue quantization of acoustic fields.
+Although necessary for appropriate interpretation of the measurements of quantum particles, promotion of quantum fields to operators acting in a Hilbert or Fock space is an extension of the theory which is not essential for the underlying physical phenomena.
+All the relevant information on particles is assumed to be given by their fields and therefore we will not need to treat them further as operators.
+In other words, we will refer very little to the corpuscular appearance of virtual acoustic quantum particles and focus on the fields, especially since we are eventually interested only in macroscopic properties of sound fields, not in the unobservable motion of isolated acoustic particles.
+This does not make the theory any less quantum.